-These certifications are a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for the contraction of the contra

-making or entering this transaction.
+These certifications are a material representation of fact upon which reliance was placed which this transaction was made or entered into.
+Submission of this certification is a prerequisite making or entering this transaction.

 Signature and Date

+To a New and Title

 Type Name and Title